-The Graduate Certificate in Health Systems Policy and Management (HSPM) is designed for working professionals who would like to expand their knowledge and further their education in health systems policy and management without pursuing a full graduate degree in healthcare administration.
+The Graduate Certificate in Health Systems Policy and Management (CRHS) is available for working professionals who would like to expand their knowledge and further their education in health systems policy and management without pursuing a full graduate degree in healthcare administration.
 It is a flexible, 100% online, 12-semester hour program, provided in an accelerated 8-week format.

 Courses that meet the academic requirements are eligible to transfer into the Master of Science in Healthcare Administration program should you choose to continue on towards the MSHA graduate degree.

 - HPHC 5312 Strategic Planning & Marketing in Healthcare

 Elective Courses (must complete one of the following)